-I am participating in the $100 Room Challenge where a group of DIY bloggers is challenged to makeover a room without spending more than $100 and this week I am going to show you how to faux shiplap with a Sharpie paint pen!
+I am participating in the $100 Room Challenge where a group of DIY bloggers is challenged to makeover a room without spending more than $100.
+This week I am going to show you how to faux shiplap with a Sharpie paint pen!
 When you only have $100 to spend, you must get creative with budget shopping and DIY projects.

 I know I want this room to be rustic and outdoorsy and I want the feature wall behind the beds to be different from the other walls.
-I love wallpaper but wallpaper is not in the $100 budget and I have removed wallpaper in 6 rooms in our home so I am not going to wallpaper even though I know that wallpaper is so much better today.
-I thought seriously about stenciling something like a herringbone pattern or some arrows on the wall but I wasn’t sure how it would look.
-So I went to Pinterest and searched “rustic twin bedrooms” and I was drawn to the shiplap walls for the look that I am going for.
+Wallpaper is great but wallpaper is not in the $100 budget.
+I have removed wallpaper in 6 rooms in our home so I am not going to wallpaper even though I know that wallpaper is so much better today.
+Seriously considering stenciling something like a herringbone pattern or some arrows on the wall but I am sure how it will look.
+So I go to Pinterest and search “rustic twin bedrooms” and I am drawn to the shiplap walls for the look that I am going for.
 Now, shiplap is out of budget but I have seen girls draw shiplap walls with Sharpies on IG and Pinterest and I know that it looks like the real deal.

-The best thing about committing to the faux shiplap with the Sharpie Paint Pen and probably the main reason I chose this wall treatment was the price.
-I had enough white paint leftover from my DIY Faux Floral Wallpaper with a Sharpie for the wall and the Sharpie would cost less than $3 so I am sold on the idea.
+The best thing about committing to the faux shiplap with the Sharpie Paint Pen is the price.
+There is enough white paint leftover from my DIY Faux Floral Wallpaper with a Sharpie for the wall and the Sharpie would cost less than $3 so I am sold on the idea.

 TIP: You must use a Sharpie Paint Pen instead of a Sharpie Permanent Marker.